-The pharynx is a hollow tube about five inches long that starts behind the nose and leads to the upper food pipe (esophagus) and the upper windpipe (trachea).
+The pharynx is a hollow tube about five inches long that starts behind the nose and leads to the esophagus (food pipe) and the larynx (voice box).

 The pharynx has three parts:

-- Nasopharynx: The nasopharynx, the upper part of the pharynx, is behind the nose.
+- Nasopharynx: The upper part of the pharynx is called the nasopharynx.
+It’s the area of your throat right behind your nose.

 - Oropharynx: The oropharynx is the middle part of the pharynx.
-The oropharynx includes the back of the mouth (soft palate), the posterior third of the tongue (base of the tongue), and the tonsils.
+It includes the soft palate, the soft area right behind the hard roof of your mouth; the back one-third of your tongue (base of the tongue); and your tonsils.

-- Hypopharynx: The hypopharynx is the lower part of the pharynx and is the uppermost part of the food pipe (esophagus).
+- Hypopharynx: The hypopharynx is the lower part of the pharynx that funnels food to the esophagus (food pipe).

 - Difficulty swallowing, or pain when swallowing